How-To Guide / Roofing

 Add post-job review automation

 When a job is marked complete in your CRM, automatically send a review request 24 hours later.
 During storm season, you're closing multiple jobs per week.
 Each automated review request is compounding your Google rating and local search visibility.
 Set this up once and it runs forever.
-Most roofing companies neglect this during busy season because they're too busy — which is exactly when you should have it running automatically.
+Most roofing companies neglect this during busy season because they're too busy. which is exactly when you should have it running automatically.

-Tool Comparison
+04. Tool Comparison

-Which tool is right for your roofing company?
+Which tool is right for you.

-Here's an honest breakdown of the main options for roofing contractors in 2026:
+Here's an honest breakdown of the main options for roofing contractors in 2026.

 Want this built before storm season?